 There’s a beauty, a grandeur about the encounter that’s deserving of adding Vermilion’s condor viewing site to a bucket list. – The Budget Savvy Travelers

 Upon turning north on House Rock Rd., travel for about three miles to the condor viewing site.
 It’s impossible to miss as it’s the only thing in the vicinity.

 Follow the Bird Droppings

-The condors are easy to locate, their white droppings coat the side of the cliff.
+The condors are easy to locate, and their white droppings coat the side of the cliff.
 Click on each picture below to gradually zoom in on the condors―it’s easy to see the importance of bringing a camera with excellent zoom capabilities, like the Nikon COOLPIX P1000.

 The third picture (above) shows about 10 California condors roosting on the cliff.
 Sadly, our point-and-shoot camera wasn’t strong enough to provide a high-quality zoom.

 The condor viewing site includes a useless viewfinder, interpretive panels, a picnic table with shelter, and a bathroom (pit toilet).
 Also, there is no fee to access the viewing site or the Vermilion Cliffs NM.